Women's history: Status

+Queenship studies

+Several 21st century popular history books, and media have also studied royal women in the medieval period.

-Roaring twenties
+Roaring Twenties

 The Roaring Twenties is a term for society and culture in the 1920s in the Western world.
 It was a period of sustained economic prosperity with a distinctive cultural edge in the United States, Canada, and Western Europe, particularly in major cities.

 Women's suffrage came about in many major countries in the 1920s, including United States, Canada, Great Britain. many countries expanded women's voting rights in representative and direct democracies across the world such as the US, Canada, Great Britain and most major European countries in 1917–21, as well as India.
 This influenced many governments and elections by increasing the number of voters available.
 Politicians responded by spending more attention on issues of concern to women, especially pacifism, public health, education, and the status of children.
 On the whole, women voted much like their menfolk, except they were more pacifistic.

 The 1920s marked a revolution in fashion.
 The new woman danced, drank, smoked and voted.
 She cut her hair short, wore make-up and partied.
 Sometimes she smoked a cigarette.
 She was known for being giddy and taking risks; she was a flapper.
 More women took jobs making them more independent and free.
 With their desire for freedom and independence came as well change in fashion, welcoming a more comfortable style, where the waistline was just above the hips and loosen, and staying away from the Victorian style with a corset and tight waistline.